Lombiq/.NET-Analyzers/Docs/ConfiguringAnalyzers.md

     </PropertyGroup>
     ```
 3. Now every rule you defined in *My.ruleset* will take precedence over the default ones.
 For everything else the default ones will be applied.

+### Overriding *.editorconfig* rules

+You can't as easily do the same as with ruleset files with *.editorconfig* rules.
+[It's not possible to define explicit inheritance between *.editorconfig* files](https://github.com/editorconfig/editorconfig/issues/236) so [the only option is to use the folder hierarchy](https://stackoverflow.com/a/58556556/220230): The *Build.props* file of this project copies the default *.editorconfig* file into the solution root.
+If you put your projects below that in the folder hierarchy and use your own *.editorconfig* there then the latter will take precedence and you can override the default rules.

+While eventually all analyzer rules in the .NET ecosystem will live in *.editorconfig* this is not the case yet.
+However, you can override *.editorconfig* rules from a ruleset file: You can open the ruleset file in Visual Studio and under the `Microsoft.CodeAnalysis.CSharp.Features` section you'll also be able to configure each IDE\* rule.